 16 Fun Back To School Maths Activities (KS2) to Beat the Summer Learning Loss

-Here are 16 fun back to school maths activities for KS2 to start your term the way you want it go on, even in the face of any summer learning loss…
+Fun back to school maths activities for KS2 are a great way to start your term the way you want it to go on, even in the face of any summer learning loss…

 Sometimes referred to as “the summer slide”, brain drain, whether over summer or other holidays, is the loss of knowledge and skills which were acquired during the previous school term or year.

 Primary maths seems to be the subject which is hit the hardest, with industry experts suggesting several months of maths skills are lost over the summer.

 And this year, it’s not just 6 weeks of the school holidays that children have been out of school.
 While you’re using diagnostic assessment to figure out the learning gaps from this time – and many children will surprise you – take a break to try out some of these fun maths activities.

 They are designed to remind you and your pupils of the joy and fun that maths can bring.